aappddeevv/scalajs-reaction/README.md

 per application so you should not encounter any package namespace collisions.

-In many cases, the full package label has been dramatically shortened to make it easier to import the content you need.
+In many cases, the full package label has been shortened to make it easier to import the content.
 The package names closely mirror the javascript libraries themselves.

 You will most likely also need DOM bindings.
 Here's a link to the api